Caffeine: Coffee

 The world's primary source of caffeine is the coffee "bean" (the seed of the coffee plant), from which coffee is brewed.
 Caffeine content in coffee varies widely depending on the type of coffee bean and the method of preparation used; even beans within a given bush can show variations in concentration.
 In general, one serving of coffee ranges from 80 to 100 milligrams, for a single shot (30 milliliters) of arabica-variety espresso, to approximately 100–125 milligrams for a cup (120 milliliters) of drip coffee.
 Arabica coffee typically contains half the caffeine of the robusta variety.

-In general, dark-roast coffee has very slightly less caffeine than lighter roasts because the roasting process reduces caffeine content of the bean by a small amount.
+In general, dark-roast coffee has slightly less caffeine than lighter roasts because the roasting process reduces caffeine content of the bean by a small amount.

 Tea

 Tea contains more caffeine than coffee by dry weight.
 A typical serving, however, contains much less, since less of the product is used as compared to an equivalent serving of coffee.
 Also contributing to caffeine content are growing conditions, processing techniques, and other variables.
 Thus, teas contain varying amounts of caffeine.

 Tea contains small amounts of theobromine and slightly higher levels of theophylline than coffee.
-Preparation and many other factors have a significant impact on tea, and color is a very poor indicator of caffeine content.
-Teas like the pale Japanese green tea, gyokuro, for example, contain far more caffeine than much darker teas like lapsang souchong, which has very little.
+Preparation and many other factors have a significant impact on tea, and color is a poor indicator of caffeine content.
+Teas like the pale Japanese green tea, gyokuro, for example, contain far more caffeine than much darker teas like lapsang souchong, which has minimal caffeine content.